10 Epic Nike Classics Every Swoosh Fan Should Own!

 Nike Dunk “Be True to Your School” (1985)

 Born 3 years after the legendary Nike Air Force 1 is the legendary Nike Dunk.
 It started out as a minimalist streetwear sneaker but grew to adopt insane colorway mashups.
 For insane resale values!
-Especially when the SB or skateboarding take bumped up the original silhouette in 2002.
+And Nike added the SB or skateboarding to its Nike Dunks in 2002 is exactly the bump up this silhouette needed.
 Can you imagine Nike without Dunk?
 Or Nike Dunk without the extra SB?

-The most coveted Nike Dunk classics are the “Be True to Your School” pack.
-The Syracuse & Kentucky colorways even recently dropped in 2020.
-Typically for $100, Dunks are among the cheapest and most worthy investments in the sneaker industry.
+Now, the most coveted Nike Dunk classics are the “Be True to Your School” pack.
+Dunks are among the cheapest and most worthy investments in the sneaker industry.

 Nike Air Max 1 (1987)